khavishbhundoo/youtube-dl/README.md

     --get-filename                   Simulate, quiet but print output filename --get-format                     Simulate, quiet but print output format -j, --dump-json                  Simulate, quiet but print JSON information.
-                                     See --output for a description of available keys.
+                                     See the "OUTPUT TEMPLATE" for a description of available keys.
     -J, --dump-single-json           Simulate, quiet but print JSON information for each command-line argument.
 If the URL refers to a playlist, dump the whole